-SFR Address = 0x9F; SFR Page = 0x00
+SFR Address = 0x9C; SFR Page = 0x10

-9. Voltage Regulator (REG0)
+10. Voltage Regulator (REG0)

-C8051F55x/56x/57x devices include an on-chip low dropout voltage regulator (REG0).
-The input to REG0 at the V{REGIN} pin can be as high as 5.25 V. The output can be selected by software to 2.1 V or 2.6 V. When enabled, the output of REG0 appears on the V{DD} pin, powers the microcontroller core, and can be used to power external devices.
+C8051F58x/F59x devices include an on-chip low dropout voltage regulator (REG0).
+The input to REG0 at the $V{REGIN}$ pin can be as high as 5.25 V. The output can be selected by software to 2.1 V or 2.6 V. When enabled, the output of REG0 appears on the $V{DD}$ pin, powers the microcontroller core, and can be used to power external devices.
 On reset, REG0 is enabled and can be disabled by software.

-The Voltage regulator can generate an interrupt (if enabled by EREG0, EIE2.0) that is triggered whenever the V{REGIN} input voltage drops below the dropout threshold voltage.
+The Voltage regulator can generate an interrupt (if enabled by EREG0, EIE2.0) that is triggered whenever the VREGIN input voltage drops below the dropout threshold voltage.
 This dropout interrupt has no pending flag and the recommended procedure to use it is as follows:

-- 1. Wait enough time to ensure the V{REGIN} input voltage is stable - 2.
+- 1. Wait enough time to ensure the VREGIN input voltage is stable - 2.
 Enable the dropout interrupt (EREG0, EIE2.0) and select the proper priority (PREG0, EIP2.0) - 3.
 If triggered, inside the interrupt disable it (clear EREG0, EIE2.0), execute all procedures necessary to protect your application (put it in a safe mode and leave the interrupt now disabled. - 4.
 In the main application, now running in the safe mode, regularly checks the DROPOUT bit (REG0CN.0).
 Once it is cleared by the regulator hardware the application can enable the interrupt again (EREG0, EIE1.6) and return to the normal mode operation.

-The input (V{REGIN}) and output (V{DD}) of the voltage regulator should both be bypassed with a large capacitor (4.7 μ F + 0.1 μ F) to ground as shown in Figure 9.1.
+The input ( $V{REGIN}$ ) and output ( $V{DD}$ ) of the voltage regulator should both be bypassed with a large capacitor (4.7 $\mu$ F + 0.1 $\mu$ F) to ground as shown in Figure 10.1 below.
 This capacitor will eliminate power spikes and provide any immediate power required by the microcontroller.
-The settling time associated with the voltage regulator is shown in Table 5.8 on page 45.
+The settling time associated with the voltage regulator is shown in Table 5.9 on page 50.

 Note: The output of the internal voltage regulator is calibrated by the MCU immediately after any reset event.
-The output of the un-calibrated internal regulator could be below the high threshold setting of the V{DD} Monitor.
-If this is the case and the V{DD} Monitor is set to the high threshold setting and if the MCU receives a non-power on reset (POR), the MCU will remain in reset until a POR occurs (i.e., V{DD} Monitor will keep the device in reset).
-A POR will force the V{DD} Monitor to the low threshold setting which is guaranteed to be below the un-calibrated output of the internal regulator.
+The output of the un-calibrated internal regulator could be below the high threshold setting of the VDD Monitor.
+If this is the case, and the MCU receives a non-power on reset (POR) when the VDD Monitor is set to the high threshold setting, the MCU will remain in reset until a POR occurs (i.e. VDD Monitor will keep the device in reset).
+A POR will force the VDD Monitor to the low threshold setting, which is guaranteed to be below the un-calibrated output of the internal regulator.
 The device will then exit reset and resume normal operation.
-It is for this reason Silicon Labs strongly recommends that the V{DD} Monitor is always left in the low threshold setting (i.e. default value upon POR).
+It is for this reason Silicon Labs strongly recommends that the VDD Monitor is always left in the low threshold setting (i.e. default value upon POR).
+If the system contains routines to modify flash contents, follow the recommendations in "Reprogramming the VDD Monitor High Threshold" on page 140.

-Figure 9.1.
-External Capacitors for Voltage Regulator Input/Output- Regulator Enabled
+Figure 10.1.
+External Capacitors for Voltage Regulator Input/Output-Regulator Enabled

-If the internal voltage regulator is not used, the VREGIN input should be tied to VDD, as shown in Figure 9.2.
+If the internal voltage regulator is not used, the VREGIN input should be tied to VDD, as shown in Figure 10.2.

-Figure 9.2.
+Figure 10.2.
 External Capacitors for Voltage Regulator Input/Output-Regulator Disabled

-SFR Definition 9.1.
+SFR Definition 10.1.
 REG0CN: Regulator Control

-10. CIP-51 Microcontroller
+11. CIP-51 Microcontroller